Boating Infrastructure Grant (BIG) Program

 - Provide a significant link to prominent destination waypoints such as those near metropolitan population centers, cultural or natural areas, or that provide safe harbors from storms;

 - Provide access to recreational, historic, cultural, natural or scenic opportunities of local, regional or national significance;

-- Provide significant positive economic impacts to a community; and,
+- Provide significant positive economic impacts on a community; and,

-- Include multi-state efforts that result in coordinating location of tie-up facilities.
+- Include multi-state efforts that result in coordinating the location of tie-up facilities.

 Can You Apply With Projects Already Installed Or Under Construction

 No. Costs incurred prior to the effective date of a grant agreement/grant award are not allowed.

 - Construction, renovation, and maintenance of public and private boating infrastructure tie-up facilities that: